whatupfoo/gcal-toggl/README.md

 Create a folder and have the `configurations.json` file in the same working directory as the python script.

-## Step 2: Get your Toggl API token
+## Step 2: Get your Toggl API token.

 ![profile_settings_toggl](https://github.com/rwnfoo/gcal-toggl/blob/master/images/Screen%20Shot%202019-08-26%20at%209.01.00%20PM.png)